 The emphasis will be on experiences with the use of supercomputers rather than on the exposition of computational results peculiar to a specific research topic.
 Software techniques that apply to classes of problems often cross disciplines; articles should focus on the exchange of such techniques, as well as present methods for analyzing, measuring and applying algorithms and solution schemes related to particular application areas.
 This journal is a member of the Committee on Publication Ethics (COPE).

-International Journal of High Performance Computing Applications is available electronically on SAGE Journals Online at http://hpc.sagepub.com
+All issues of The International Journal of High Performance Computing Applications are available on SAGE Journals.

 The International Journal of High Performance Computing Applications provides a lively forum for the communications of original peer-reviewed research papers and timely review articles on the use of supercomputers to solve complex modeling problems in a spectrum of disciplines.